 \section{Conclusions}

 In this paper, we propose a dual graph embedding network(DGEN) to learn a more robust representation for graph clustering.
-Like most graph learning methods, we first learn the global graph embedding using the global GAT encoder.
-In order to reduce the effect of noisy edges and nodes on graph clustering, a novel neighbor cluster pooling(NCPool) is designed which can select the most informative subset of vertices based on the clustering assignments of nodes and their nearest neighbors.
-The pooling is based on the assumption that more precise cluster assignments can be obtained by minimizing the distance of the nodes and their nearest neighbors to the cluster centers.
-Then the local GAT encoder is utilized to learn local graph embedding on the selected nodes and edges.
-To train the whole model, we apply a self-optimizing clustering loss and autoencoder reconstruction loss to make the learned representation more suitable for clustering.
-After obtaining the representations of selected nodes, a conventional clustering algorithm K-means is used to obtain the local clustering assignments.
-Then, we use the local clustering assignments as labels to train a classifier and the final clustering assignments of all nodes can be obtained by this classifier.
-The effectiveness of the proposed method is validated by comparing its experimental results with various state-of-the-art algorithms.
+Like most graph learning methods, we first learn the global graph embedding using the Global GAT Encoder.
+To reduce the effect of spurious edges on graph clustering, we design a novel neighbor cluster pooling(NCPool), which can select informative subset of nodes and the corresponding edges.
+The pooling is based on the assumption that if a node and its nearest neighboring node are close to the same clustering center, this node is an informative node and the corresponding edge can be considered as a cluster-friendly edge.
+The Local GAT Encoder is then utilized to learn local graph embedding on the selected nodes and edges.
+To train the whole model, we apply self-optimizing clustering loss and reconstruction loss to make the learned representation more suitable for clustering.
+Then, conventional clustering algorithm K-means is performed on the selected node representations so as to obtain the local clustering assignments.
+Consequently, we use the local clustering assignments as labels to train a classifier that enables us to obtain the final clustering assignments of all nodes.
+Evaluation on several benchmark datasets demonstrates the effectiveness of DGEN comparing with diverse baselines.